 Orthodontics for Teenagers

-Together you’ll discuss the advantages and drawbacks of each system based on your lifestyle, dental needs, and aesthetic preferences.
+Together you’ll discuss the advantages and drawbacks of each orthodontics treatment for teenagers based on lifestyle, dental needs, and aesthetic preferences.
 We know some people may be more comfortable than others with the idea of braces, but with a variety of styles and colors available, braces are much more comfortable and – dare we say? – stylish than in the past.

 How long will I need to wear braces?

 Everyone is different and the severity of your dental problems will always influence the answer to this question.
-But in general, the amount of time you’ll be wearing braces depends on three key factors:
+But in general, the amount of time required for braces and Invisalign depends on three key factors.

 What Needs Correction

-Different dental problems and different teeth require different kinds of orthodontic treatment and this can affect the time it takes to complete.
-Some patients only need a year of braces – or other orthodontic treatment – while others may require two or more.
-Times will vary based on how quickly your body responds, how much work is needed to redirect your smile, and how compliant you are as a patient.
-Which brings us to the next – and most important – factor!
+Different dental problems and different teeth require different kinds of orthodontics for teenagers. which can and will affect the time it takes to complete treatment.
+Some patients only need a year of braces and Invisalign, while others may require two or more.

-Your willingness to use the devices prescribed to you by your orthodontist is a major factor in the length of time it takes to complete your treatment!
-It’s simple – if you don’t wear your retainer, your teeth can’t be straightened.
-This applies to all techniques and devices used to treat your smile.
-So take care of your braces and appliances and they’ll take care of you much faster – we promise!
+Your willingness to use the braces and Invisalign as prescribed to you by your orthodontist is a major factor in the length of time it takes to complete your treatment!
+It’s simple – if you don’t wear your bands or your Invisalign retainer, your teeth can’t be straightened.

 And whether or not you hate the idea of braces as a teen, you can’t deny that there are plenty of other people your age with braces – you’re not alone!
 As you age, it becomes less common to have braces and though there’s no need to be self-conscious, sometimes it’s easier to go through things together.
-And once you’re done, you’ll have a smile that you’re proud of and better oral health overall!
+Nevertheless, Invisalign is always an option, too, and may fit your needs and lifestyle better.
+Regardless of what orthodontics for teenagers treatment you decide, once you’re done, you’ll have a smile that you’re proud of and better oral health overall!

-Yes – if your orthodontist says you need braces or any other orthodontic work, you should seriously consider treatment.
+Yes – if your orthodontist says you need braces, Invisalign or any other orthodontics for teenagers work, you should seriously consider treatment.
 But here are some common signs and symptoms to look out for:

 - The early, late, or irregular loss of baby teeth